Roro-2004/AirBnB_clone/README.md

-This is a clone for AirBnB website
+This is a clone for AirBnB website phase one console edition